SaAbdullah131/Toy_Market_client/Readme.md

 * User Registration and authentication.Where User can created account and login with some credential information.
 Also login by using google account.

-* User Can Show All toy without login the platform but details of a specifi toy user must login
+* User Can Show All toy without login the platform but details of a specific toy user must login

 * Category wise Product Showing ..
 When just click Category, that category toys come up.